deltaDNA/tutorial-chilliconnect/README.md

 You may even want to A/B test different content and configurations to determine the optimal settings for different player segments.

-In this example our analysis has identified that the 3rd level is too difficult for new players, so we have setup a deltaDNA Event triggered campaign to reduce the cost and the number of items of food the player has to eat and increased the level reward if they fail the 3rd level.
+In this example our analysis has identified that the 3rd level is too difficult for new players, so we have setup a deltaDNA Event triggered campaign to target players if they fail mission 3, on subsequent attemts it:
+* reduces the cost of the level to the player
+* reduces the number of items of food the player has to eat
+* increases the level reward.

 The campaign sends the following **Game Parameter Action** to the player.
 ![GameParameterAction](Images/Mission3Action.jpg)